gdan342/pii3/README.md

 # Pii3 Install
-Simple script for installing i3wm in Raspian Lite
+Simple script for installing i3wm in Raspian Buster Lite

  # Install i3wm and basic tools
 This will install i3wm and custom configs